Are You Suffering Under A Pile Of Debt? Here's How To Get Out…

 - Misplaced Priorities: They chose consumption and current lifestyle over investments and freedom.
 Their decision to consume reflected the underlying belief happiness was connected to more-better-different stuff.
 It’s not.

 - View Credit As Money: They used credit to extend purchasing power.
 It doesn’t work that way (except in the short-term).

 - Instant Gratification: They chose instant gratification over delayed gratification.
 They generally operated from the perspective of “today” and “this year”, but failed to connect those actions to results 10-20 years later.

 - Procrastination: Instant gratification leads to putting off the hard stuff until tomorrow.
 This multiplies short-term inconvenience into long-term disaster.

 - Victim: They don’t own the source of their problems as caused by themselves.
 Someone else or some unfortunate event did it to them.

 - Emotional Spending: They buy for ego and emotional satisfaction instead of utilitarian value.
 Self is emotionally connected to stuff.

 - No Plan: Spending and earning are disconnected.
-There is no budget, no system for growing assets, no tracking of numbers, no plan for leverage, and no strategy for increasing earnings.
-In short, there is no discipline.
+There's no budget, no system for growing assets, no tracking of numbers, no plan for leverage, and no strategy for increasing earnings.
+In short, there's no discipline.

 I was amazed!
-But this was not a coincidence.
+But this wasn't a coincidence.

 Proper Use Of Debt